Greece or Spain: How to Choose the Right Destination for You

 When it’s time to sit at the dinner table, you will be delighted by Greece and Spain.
 There is much to say about Greece vs Spain and their respective cuisines!

-Generally speaking, Greek food is typically lighter and healthier, while Spanish cuisine is rich and has strong flavors.
-Both cuisines are delicious and prepared with local ingredients that make them particularly tasty.
+Generally speaking, Greek food is lighter and healthier, while Spanish cuisine is richer and has stronger flavors.
+Both cuisines are delicious and prepared with local ingredients, making them particularly tasty.

 Greece is famous for some staple ingredients that you will find in many dishes, such as feta, olives (and olive oil), lamb, and fresh seafood.
 Delightful Greek salads with feta and kalamata olives, gyros stuffed with roasted lamb or chicken and tzatziki sauce, and shrimp saganaki are on every menu.